Leavaway/IQStars/admin/F-features.md

 *(Remove those that are unimplemented)*

- - A simple placement viewer (Task 4)
- - A basic playable game
- - A basic playable game that snaps pieces to the board, allows rotation, and checks for validity (Task 7)
- - Generates simple challenges (Task 8)
- - Implements hints (Task 10)
+ x A simple placement viewer (Task 4) x A basic playable game x A basic playable game that snaps pieces to the board, allows rotation, and checks for validity (Task 7) x Generates simple challenges (Task 8) x Implements hints (Task 10)
  - Implements interesting starting challenges (Task 11)

 additional features...